ParaState/SafeStakeOperator/docs/safestake-running-an-operator-node-on-going.md

 ```

-For `BEACON_NODE_ENDPOINT`, if you follow the previous step to run geth and lighthouse and you want operator runs on the same machine, then you can use a local IP:
+For `BEACON_NODE_ENDPOINT`, if you follow the previous step to run Geth/Nethermind/Besu/Erigon and Lighthouse and you want operator runs on the same machine, then you can use a local IP:
 ```bash
 BEACON_NODE_ENDPOINT=http://127.0.0.1:5052
 ```

-Otherwise, suppose the host where you run the Lighthouse & Geth service has an IP `12.102.103.1`, then you can set:
+Otherwise, suppose the host where you run the Lighthouse & Geth/Nethermind/Besu/Erigon service has an IP `12.102.103.1`, then you can set:
 ```bash
 BEACON_NODE_ENDPOINT=http://12.102.103.1:5052
 ```